rayssa1808/rayssa1808/README.md

 # sobre mim

-- 👋 Ola, meu nome é @rayssa1808
+- 👋 Ola, meu nome é @rayssa1808.
-- 🌱 Eu estou aprendendo a programar recentemente a linguagem de JavaScript e Scratch
+- 🌱 Eu estou aprendendo a programar recentemente a linguagem de JavaScript e Scratch.
-- 💞️  2006
+- 💞️  2006.
+- 🌖 🌗 🌘 🌑 🌒 🌓 🌔.

 <!---
 rayssa1808/rayssa1808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.